gpul-org/docs/README.md

 For more detailed information, please read our [Contributing Guide](CONTRIBUTING.md).

-## 📄 Licencia
+## 📄 License

-Este proyecto está licenciado bajo la Licencia GPL v3 - ver el archivo [LICENSE](LICENSE) para más detalles.
+This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.

-## 📫 Contacto
+## 📫 Contact

-Para cualquier pregunta o sugerencia, por favor contacta con el equipo de GPUL a través de nuestros canales oficiales.
+For any questions or suggestions, please contact the GPUL team through our official channels.

 ---

 <div align="center">
-  <sub>Construido con ❤️ por GPUL</sub>
+  <sub>Built with ❤️ by GPUL</sub>
 </div>